You can drop us a line at hello@

 Is this course accredited?

 Cookson First Aid courses are designed to ensure as many people as possible know emergency first aid and how to save a life.
-Whilst our trainers are fully accredited and certified to teach first aid, our courses are not an alternative to an accredited certification, such as a First Aid at Work qualification.
+Whilst our trainers are fully accredited and certified to teach first aid, our free courses are not an alternative to an accredited certification, such as an Emergency First Aid at Work qualification.
 Our training is taught to national standards, however our certificates are not currently recognised by any organisations, training providers or local authorities.

 Please read our disclaimer